 Several point descriptors have been proposed for 3D point clouds and depth images.
-Prominent examples are spinimages [17], shape context [18], [19], and (C-)SHOT [20].
-Steder et al. [14] proposed the NARF descriptor for depth images.
+Prominent examples are spinimages [11], shape context [12], [13], and (C-)SHOT [14].
+Steder et al. [10] proposed the NARF descriptor for depth images.
 They determine a dominant orientation from depth gradients in a local image patch and extract radial depth gradient histograms.
 We directly compare our approach to NARF and demonstrate that SURE finds more distinct features.
-Rusu et al. [21] quantify local surface curvature in rotation-invariant Fast Point Feature Histograms (FPFH).
+Rusu et al. [15] quantify local surface curvature in rotation-invariant Fast Point Feature Histograms (FPFH).
 They demonstrate that the histograms can well distinguish between shapes such as corners, spheres, and edges.
 We also base our descriptor on surfel-pair relations to describe shape.
-We complement this descriptor with colorful texture cues.
+We complement this descriptor with colored texture cues.